dmapper/style-guide/stylus.md

 Variable names in our CSS are also strictly structured.
 This syntax provides strong associations between property, use, and component.

 Global and component-level variables MUST start with `$`.
-Local variables inside functions and mixins can omit leading `$`.
+Local variables inside functions and mixins may omit leading `$`.

 The following variable defintion is a color property, with the value grayLight, for use with the HighlightMenu component.